core-methods-in-edm/assignment7/README.md

-# Binary classification evaluation metrics
+# Binary Classification Evaluation Metrics

 This repo contains files for an assignment (assignment 7) for HUDK 4050: Core Methods in Educational Data Mining.
 The assignment involves model comparison based on common binary classification evaluation metrics:
 * Accuracy